ansible/vscode-ansible/docs/README.md

     such as `ro,Z`
 - `ansible.python.interpreterPath`: Path to the `python`/`python3` executable.
   This setting may be used to make the extension work with `ansible` and `ansible-lint` installations in a Python virtual environment.
+Supports
+  ${workspaceFolder}.
 - `ansible.python.activationScript`: Path to a custom `activate` script, which will be used instead of the setting above to run in a Python virtual environment.